phuongvo9/phuongvo9.github.io/blogs/4-assess-software-development-process.md

 3. **Make Adjustments**: Based on the feedback and review, make necessary adjustments to the process.

 Continuous improvement ensures that your team remains productive and your product meets customer expectations

+---
+# Answers for knowledge check
+1. What's the purpose of the Value Stream Mapping?
+- [x] It helps you think about your existing processes and where you fit in the DevOps maturity model.
+1. What do we mean by waste?
+- [x] Waste is time spent on tasks that don't have direct customer value.